richb-hanover/jqGrowl/README.md

     });
     </script>

+The plugin is now initialized.

+### Sending a jqGrowl notifier message

-The plugin is now initialized, let's use the msg method to add a message to the queue.
+Use the msg method to add a message to the queue.

     $.jqGrowl.msg('This message was generated using jqGrowl, a jQuery plugin.
 This message can be customized to appear in any of the four screen corners.', 'Notification Message');